 Here are some examples of key home office deductions using the percentage of your home method:

 Money spent to repair or maintain the business space is deductible.
 If you paint the room that is your home office, for example, the entire cost can be deducted.
-Although no part of the cost of the firs telephone line on your home can be deducted, the full cost of a special line for your business and other direct expenses—such as the cost of long distance business calls—can be written off.
+Although no part of the cost of the first telephone line in your home can be deducted, the full cost of a special line for your business and other direct expenses—such as the cost of long distance business calls—can be written off.

 These will probably be your most fruitful home office deductions.
 Because part of your home qualifies as business property, part of the costs of running it can be converted from non-deductible personal expenses to business write-offs.
 If your office space takes up 20% of the house, you can deduct 20% of your bills for utilities, homeowners insurance, homeowners association fees, security, and general repairs and maintenance.